hsyed/retrieve/README.md

 Interface for pulling lists from Freebase and other sources, and doing interesting things with them.
 Will keep fleshing it out.

-At the moment the codebase can fetch and demarhsall data from a few sources, it can get tvshow and Oscar winners from freebase.
-A simple DSL exists to create freebase queries of interest, though I might get rid of it if the queries aren't too diverse.
+At the moment the codebase can fetch and demarhsall data from a few sources, it can get TV show and Oscar winners from Freebase.
+A simple DSL exists to create Freebase queries of interest, though I might get rid of it if the queries aren't too diverse in shape.
 The requests are made via Spray IO.
 The code is being developed and tested via the SBT console but a Spray Server also exists as eventually that is how the system should be interacted with.

+I have only worked on this for a few hours =D

     scala> import retrieve.freebase._
     scala> val q = Awards() AND BetweenDates("2013")